wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 Locate and open the file that contains the React component used in the project: ./src/app/scripts/learnPersonalTab/LearnPersonalTab.tsx.

 Update the import statements in this file to add components from the Fluent UI - React library.
-Find the following import statement at the top of the filethat imports components from the Fluent UI - React library:
+Find the following import statement at the top of the file that imports components from the Fluent UI - React library:

 ```typescript
 import { Provider, Flex, Text, Button, Header } from "@fluentui/react";